kojodoc/kojodoc.github.io/ikojo.md

   </span>
 </div>

-iKojo is the web-based version of Kojo.
+iKojo is the **i**nternet/web based version of Kojo.
 It supports the following subset of the features of desktop Kojo:
 * Most of [turtle graphics](reference/turtle.html) (for an easy beginning).
 * Most of [Picture graphics for gaming](reference/gaming.html) (for easy sharing of games developed within desktop Kojo).